gottacatchenall/ms_sampling_effort/manuscript.md

 [@Strydom2021RoaPre].
 Here distinguish between a species occurring, a species being observed occurring, two species being observed co-occurring,and two species being observed interacting.
-In @fig:taxonomy we show that seeing two species co-occuring is a prerequisite for determining whether an interaction occurs between two species exists.
+In @fig:taxonomy we show that seeing two species co-occurring is a prerequisite for determining whether an interaction occurs between two species exists.
 Bears and salmon _interact_---a bear and the microbes in the soil of a den interact, but less so.
+Distinguishing the magnitude of effect which constitutes an interaction is a system specific thing.

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}